Furious row as Rishi Sunak accused of weaponising trans debate for votes

 In a separate move this week, No 10 waded into a gender identity row affecting a school in Sussex, prompted by a viral TikTok video of a teacher apparently defending a pupil’s right to identify as a cat.

-Mr Sunak’s spokesman said Downing Street expected headteachers “to act”, saying: “It’s important parents and carers are reassured that children aren’t being influenced by personal views of those teaching them.
+Mr Sunak’s spokesperson said Downing Street expected headteachers “to act”, saying: “It’s important parents and carers are reassured that children aren’t being influenced by personal views of those teaching them.
 Any example that strays from this would be wrong and we would expect headteachers to act.”

 Equalities minister Kemi Badenoch has urged school inspectors Ofsted to intervene.
 But the school has issued a statement insisting “no children at Rye College identify as a cat”.